MajesticalMelon/SpotTheCat/README.md

 URL: /quizzes
 Supported Methods: GET, HEAD
-Description: Gets a list of all the quiz names including and empty name ('') for the default quiz Return Type: JSON
+Description: Gets a list of all the quiz names including an empty name ('') for the default quiz Return Type: JSON

 URL: /images/{path}